apify/apify-client-python/CONTRIBUTING.md

 yarn
 ```

-Start the project in development mode with Hot Module Replacement
+Start the project in development mode with Hot Module Replacement (HMR):

 ```sh
 yarn start